-Junior and senior Theatre Arts, Design, Production, and Management majors may take advantage of the School’s special London Internship Program in either the fall or spring semester.
+Junior Theatre Arts, Design, Production, and Stage Management majors may take advantage of the School’s special London Internship Program in the spring semester.
 Students enrolled in LIP will study the various aspects of the theatre industry through a unique combination of coursework and hands-on experience in a full-time field placement internship.

 The professional portion of the LIP allows students to study the theatre industry in one of the most vibrant theatre communities of the classic and modern world.
 Students are placed in various fields of production, development, administration, casting, or marketing.
 Placement can be done beforehand through a student’s own research or on site in London through the guidance of the BU London staff.
 Previous internship placements have included the Globe Theatre, the Royal Court, and the Battersea Arts Centre.
 The academic portion of the LIP includes two phases of study: a first phase of five weeks, followed by a second phase of eight weeks.